Copa Campeonato: History

-Originally awarded to Primera División champions, the trophy is the oldest in Argentine football, having been awarded for the first time in 1896, three years after the Argentine Football Association was established, and played without interruption until 1926.
-The Cup received several names, such as "Championship Cup", "Copa Campeonato", "Challenge Cup" and "Copa Alumni", due to the association offered legendary team Alumni to keep the Cup definitely for having won it three consecutive times (1900–02), but the club from Belgrano declined the honour to keep the trophy under dispute.
+Originally awarded to Primera División champions, the Copa Campeonato is the oldest thropy in Argentine football, having been awarded for the first time in 1896, three years after the Argentine Football Association was established.
+It received several names over time, such as "Championship Cup", "Copa Campeonato", "Challenge Cup" and "Copa Alumni", due to the association offered legendary team Alumni to keep the Cup definitely for having won it three consecutive times (1900–02), but the club from Belgrano declined the honour to keep the trophy under dispute.
+Despite this, the competition continued to be played without interruption until 1926.